elucian/bee/syntax/structure.md

 **Notes:**
 * An application can have a single driver;
-* Appect can be loaded from a driver or another aspect;
+* Aspect can be loaded from a driver or another aspect;
 * Public and private states from an aspect are persistent;
 * Aspect can be initialized only once;
 * Aspect elements can be used multiple times;